FREQUENTLY ASKED QUESTIONS

 Do run-out claims have stop-loss protection for members that leave the program?

 Missio Nexus and its members will continue to have stop-loss protection for all claims incurred while insured under the program.
-An organization that chooses to leave the program within the first 24 months of their effective date may be responsible for run-out claims up to applicable stop-loss thresholds.
+An organization that chooses to leave the program within the first 24 months of their effective date will be responsible for run-out claims up to applicable stop-loss thresholds.

 Is the deductible embedded into the out-of-pocket maximum in the HSA Plans?